 Who doesn’t love nursery rhymes?
 But, do we ever realise their benefits?
 In her book, ‘Reading Magic’, Fox M states that, “Experts in literacy and child development have discovered that if children know eight nursery rhymes by heart by the time they’re four years old, they’re usually among the best readers by the time they’re eight.”

 - Language development: Rhymes offer a lot of scope to hone the preschooler’s pronunciation skills.
 From phonic practice (vowels, consonants and diphthongs) to learning to speak with correct pitch, rhythm and intonation, rhymes and jingles benefit children a lot.
 Apart from this, it also helps build their vocabulary.
 By repetition and recitation children learn the syntax of language as well.
 All this learning happens the fun way!
 It is an unconscious learning.

 - Cognitive development: Rhymes may appear to be simple.
 But, they aid in the cognitive development of preschoolers.
 The basic skill they pick up is memory and recall.
 For ages, this has been the method of learning rhymes.
 It serves as the first step in building children’s memory power.
 Most nursery rhymes are narrative in nature.
 They involve sequencing and coherence.
 Children learn to comprehend the gist of the rhyme when they repeatedly listen to it.
 Thus, their comprehension skills too are developed.
-Many rhymes (One, two, buckle my shoe) involve numbers and counting.
+Many rhymes for kindergarten (One, two, buckle my shoe) involve numbers and counting.
 Thus, mathematical skills are also developed.